 Tc = corporate tax rate

-From above formula we can see that we need to calculate cost of equity and cost of debt.
+From the above formula, we can see that we need to calculate the cost of equity and cost of debt.

-We will calculate Cost of equity by using CAPM formula.
+We will calculate Cost of equity by using the CAPM formula.

 CAPM= Rf + Beta (Rm – Rf)